joker1007/slides/rubykaigi2019/slides.md

 ---

-# It is difficult to resolve nested do-end by method chain
+# It is difficult to resolve nested do-end by method chain.

 # OK, AST Transformation!!
-# We already have `RubyVM::AST.of`
+# We already have `RubyVM::AST.of`.

-# It is new feature of Ruby-2.6 and very useful for handling AST.
+# It is a new feature of Ruby-2.6 and very useful for handling AST.

 ---

-# Breakdown of implementation
+# Breakdown of my implementation

 - Extract AST from given block by `RubyVM::AST.of`
 - Detect a pattern like `a <<= foo`